NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 Key changes that we have done in our application:

-- Combined the income and expense class into one and made a transaction class.
+- Combined the income and expense classes into a transaction class.
 User can choose the transaction type from a drop down list.

 - Developed pie and bar charts that can be filtered by categories, amount and date to give a better visualization of user's spendings.

-- Entered enable pin toggle button in settings.
+- Entered the enable pin toggle button in settings.

-The changes that we have done in this sprint can be seen through UML Class diagram below.
+The changes that we have done in this sprint can be seen highlighted on UML Class diagram below.

 ![UML]({{site.baseurl}}/images/UML_BetaPrototype.png)

-Have a look at our **Beta Prototype**.
+Take a look at our **Beta Prototype**.

 ![StoryBoard]({{site.baseurl}}/images/StoryBoard44.jpg)